bwu62/stat240-revamp/docs/04-data-frames.md

 ### Extra arguments

-The files above have been prepared to be easily imported without needing additional arguments, but in general it's common to need to set other arguments in the functions to ge them to import properly.
+The files above have been prepared to be easily imported without needing additional arguments, but in general it's common to need to set other arguments in the functions to get them to import properly.
 Below is a BRIEF selection of some of the most useful arguments available, loosely ordered by order of importance.

 :::{.note}
 Some arguments below can be used in several ways, e.g. they may accept either a TRUE/FALSE or a vector of numbers or strings, etc. and may have different behavior depending on the input.
 We will highlight the most common usages here, but as always see help page for more details!